fan2/mkdocs/docs/blog/posts/arm/arm-stack-modes.md

 !!! note "sp sem break moment"

-    There will always be a short period during construction or destruction of each frame record during which the frame pointer will point to the caller’s record.
+    There will always be a short period during construction or destruction of each frame record during which the frame pointer will point to the caller's record.

 A platform shall mandate the minimum level of conformance with respect to the maintenance of frame records.
 The options are, in decreasing level of functionality: